 For the first month, the mother dog will clean by licking the feces residue off the puppies.
 So in this case, it is not a psychological or physiological issue that is causing this temporary coprophagia.
 It is animal instincts inherited through all the years of evolution.

-As for the puppies, they will certainly pick up this habit because they are excellent students of other dogs and humans.
-The only thing to watch out for is the puppies getting too accustomed to the taste of their poop and possibly starting to eat the feces of other dogs or animals (such as cats).
+As for the puppies, they will certainly pick up this habit because they are great students of other dogs or humans.
+The only thing to watch out for is the puppies getting too accustomed to the taste of their poop and possibly starting to eat the feces of other dogs.

 Puppies eating their own poop is harmless, but feces of other animals could contain parasites, viruses and other things you don’t want them eating.
 The behavior of puppies eating their own feces, also known as autocoprophagia, will disappear in 8 to 10 months in most cases.